 Every step taken off designated boardwalks or trails compacts the soil, crushes vegetation, and accelerates erosion.
 The delicate microenvironments around geothermal features are especially vulnerable; the thin crust covering hot springs can collapse under weight, damaging irreplaceable formations and posing safety risks.
 Even on official trails, heavy use leads to widening paths, root exposure, and sedimentation in nearby streams.
 The National Park Service estimates that unauthorized trail creation and trampling have altered drainage patterns in some meadows, reducing native plant cover and encouraging weed invasion.

-Infrastructure development for visitors—roads, parking lots, lodges, and visitor centers—fragments wildlife habitats and disrupts migration corridors.
-The Grand Loop Road, while providing access, bisects critical ranges for species like elk and grizzly bears.
+Infrastructure development for visitors—including roads, parking lots, lodges, and visitor centers—fragments wildlife habitats and disrupts migration corridors.
+The Grand Loop Road, while providing essential access, bisects critical ranges for species like elk and grizzly bears.
 Culverts and bridges alter natural water flow, affecting fish spawning grounds in the Yellowstone River and its tributaries.
 Road salt runoff in winter months contaminates adjacent soils and streams, impacting aquatic invertebrates and amphibians.
+These changes not only fragment habitats but also alter ecosystem processes vital to species survival.

 Legacy of Resource Extraction and Infrastructure